 The course will be taught using a combination of pre-recorded lectures, lecture review quizzes, workshops, quiz exams and programming assignments.
 There is no end of semester written exam.

 To get the most out of the workshop sessions you need to prepare in advance and make sure that you focus on the workshop material during the workshop.
 This is the best time to get direct feedback on and assistance with the practical skills covered in the workshop.
-If you spend time on catching up on other work first, you may not be properly prepared for the assignments.
+If you do not attend the workshops and ask questions, you may not be properly prepared for the programming assignments.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.You are expected to spend 10 hours per week on the course.
 This includes:

 - up to 2 hours per week on lecture preparation / review,